 July 2, 1992 - Theoretical physicist Stephen Hawking broke British publishing records with his book “A Brief History of Time,” which had been on the nonfiction bestseller list for three and a half years, selling more than 3 million copies in 22 languages.

 July 2, 1995 - Hideo Nomo became the first Japanese player to be selected for a Major League Baseball All-Star Game.

 July 2, 1996 - Alex Rodriguez became the third youngest player to be selected to the American League All Star team.
 Dwight Gooden and Ken Griffey Jr. were the two younger than Rodriguez.

-July 2, 1997 – Science fiction-comedy “Men in Black” opened in U.S. theaters, starring Will Smith and Tommy Lee Jones.
+July 2, 1997 – The science fiction-comedy “Men in Black” opened in U.S. theatres, starring Will Smith and Tommy Lee Jones.

 July 2, 2002 - A record 62 home runs were hit in 16 Major League Baseball games.

 July 2, 2002 – Steve Fossett became the first person to fly solo around the world nonstop in a balloon.

 July 2, 2012 – Major League Baseball outfielder Ed Stroud, a native of Lapine, Ala., died in Cleveland, Ohio at the age of 72.
 During his career, he played for the Chicago White Sox and the Washington Senators.